-Military Cruise Deals offers our military discount or benefit on every Royal Caribbean ship and sail date.
+We offer our military discount on every Royal Caribbean ship and sail date.

 So when you book with us at Military Cruise Deals, you’ll get a much better deal than if you book with Royal directly, or with any other online travel agency like Travelocity or VacationsToGo.

-Royal Caribbean offers select sailings with up to 20% off for Active, Retired and Veteran U.S., Canadian, and British Forces Military.
+Royal Caribbean used to offer a military discount for Active, Retired and Veteran U.S., Canadian, and British Forces Military on some of their cruises.

-As cruise experts with decades of experience in the industry, we can vouch for a couple of key facts about Royal Caribbean.
-They have the largest, most exciting ships and cabins in the world, yet also offer some of the most affordable cruises with rates starting around $200 pp for some off-peak Bahamas cruises!
+As cruise experts with decades of experience in the industry, we can vouch for a couple of key facts about Royal Caribbean:

 Royal Caribbean has some of the biggest and most amazing cruise ships in the world!